Prunus: Linnean classification

 In 1737, Carl Linnaeus used four genera to include the species of modern Prunus—Amygdalus, Cerasus, Prunus, and Padus—but simplified it to Amygdalus and Prunus in 1758.
 Since then, the various genera of Linnaeus and others have become subgenera and sections, as all the species clearly are more closely related.
-Liberty Hyde Bailey says: "The numerous forms grade into each other so imperceptibly and inextricably that the genus cannot be readily broken up into species."
+Liberty Hyde Bailey said: "The numerous forms grade into each other so imperceptibly and inextricably that the genus cannot be readily broken up into species."

 Traditional classification

 Historical treatments break the genus into several different genera, but this segregation is not currently widely recognised other than at the subgeneric rank.
 The ITIS recognises just the single genus Prunus, with an open list of species, all of which are given at List of Prunus species.

 One treatment of the subgenera derives from the work of Alfred Rehder in 1940.
 Rehder hypothesized five subgenera: Amygdalus, Prunus, Cerasus, Padus, and Laurocerasus.
 To them C. Ingram added Lithocerasus.
 The six subgenera are described as follows: